Flying Squirrel Removal, Control & Trapping in Virginia

 Chewing is a dangerous tactic flying squirrels are equipped with.
 Not only will chewing allow them entry in to the home, but flying squirrels prefer to chew on electric & utility wires (Fire Hazard), drywall, wood and all other types of materials.
 Flying squirrels also carry ectoparasites (fleas, ticks, bed bugs, lice) that are easily transferred to other surfaces, pets & humans.

 Our professional trappers will also be able to seal up holes in attic or walls including fireplaces and vents where flying squirrels have entered the home.
-Trapping and exclusion of flying squirrels is available for homeowners and business owners throughout Virginia.
+Trapping and exclusion of flying squirrels is available for homeowners and business owners throughout Central Virginia.

 Contact Us at (804) 729-0046 or toll-free at (888) 824-7383 for Virginia animal trapping, animal control, wildlife removal, pest control, animal capture, animal exclusion or wildlife management in VA involving: